 Branding can play an enormous role in creating or destroying value during an acquisition

-Bringing in a CFO to “clean up the books” before acquisition is a common process.
-Even if the books aren’t particularly dirty to begin with, a good CFO has the ability to help cast the company in the best possible financial light to potential investors.
+Bringing in a CFO to “clean up the books” before the acquisition is a common process.
+Even if the books aren’t particularly dirty, to begin with, a good CFO has the ability to help cast the company in the best possible financial light to potential investors.

 The fact that CFOs can make or break an acquisition isn’t news1, and any CEO worth their salt would recognize their importance in the process.
 What many worthwhile CEOs might miss is the fact that good branding can be equally important in an acquisition.

-In marketing, “customer perceived value” is a common term.
-It refers to the benefit the customer expects from the product.
+In marketing, “customer perceived value” is a common term.2 It refers to the benefit the customer expects from the product.
 This perception can be strongly influenced by branding.

 On this level, acquisitions are really no different than any other purchase.
 The company being acquired is the product, and the company doing the acquiring is the customer.
 Even the best product can use the benefit of good branding to increase its perceived value.